Chapter 6 Raw Data Pretreatment

 6.5 Filling missing values

 Too many zeros or NA in peaks list are problematic for statistics.
-Then we usually need to integreate the area exsiting a peak. xcms 3 could use profile matrix to fill the blank.
+Then we usually need to integrate the area of an existing peak. xcms 3 could use profile matrix to fill the blank.
 They also have function to impute the NA data by replace missing values with a proportion of the row minimum or random numbers based on the row minimum.
 It depends on the user to select imputation methods as well as control the minimum fraction of features appeared in single group.

 Peak filling of GC/LC-MS data